xwu/xwu-swift-numerics/integers-part-1.md

 `U` as follows:

 1. __`U(source)`__
-   Converts the given value if the result can be represented exactly as a value of type `U`.
+   Converts the given value if it can be represented exactly as a value of type `U`.
    Otherwise, a runtime error occurs.

 1. __`U(exactly: source)`__
    _Failable initializer._
-   Converts the given value if the result can be represented exactly as a value of type `U`.
+   Converts the given value if it can be represented exactly as a value of type `U`.
    Otherwise, returns `nil`.

 1. __`U(clamping: source)`__